First-time home buyers – Use this checklist to help you prepare like a boss.

 Think about where you want to live

 Life has a way of changing rapidly these days.
-This makes the home buying process a little tough.
-For many would-be homebuyers in their twenty’s or thirty’s, variables such as evolving career paths and building families make it even more difficult.
+This makes the home-buying process a little tough.
+For many would-be homebuyers in their twenties or thirties, variables such as evolving career paths and building families make it even more difficult.

 You may love the area you live in now, but don’t rule out other possibilities.
-Check out other cities and neighborhoods to get a feel for your comfort level.
-Do you want to be in a quiet neighborhood or one that is closer to the excitement?
+Explore other cities and neighborhoods to gauge your comfort level.
+Do you prefer a quiet neighborhood or one closer to the excitement?
 Do you need easy access to major highways or airports?
 Also, think about the demographics of the area and consider who your neighbors might be.

 Work with your realtor to find potential neighborhoods and open houses to visit.
 This will give you an idea of the ‘vibe’ of the neighborhood as well as provide opportunities to scope out home amenities that might be important to you.

 Hospitals, medical facilities, and local businesses can vary dramatically by city and neighborhood.
-Add these to your checklist when browsing also.
+Add these to your checklist when browsing.

 Consider what you want in a home and prioritize the list

-If you are buying a home as a couple, it’s even more important to start having this conversation early as many couples don’t always agree 100% on things.
+If you are buying a home as a couple, it’s even more important to start having this conversation early, as many couples don’t always agree 100% on things.
 No kidding, right?
-For a smoother ride, know your must-have items and which ones you might be willing to trade off to help find a home that you both can live with…and in.
+For a smoother ride, identify your must-have items and those you might be willing to trade off to find a home that suits both of you.

-As you start to visit homes, this list may change so don’t worry too much about carving everything in stone just yet.
-The important thing is to understand what value you place on certain home features or amenities and start the discussion and list-making early on to save time and frustrations later in the process.
+As you start to visit homes, this list may change, so don’t worry too much about carving everything in stone just yet.
+The key is to understand the value you assign to specific home features or amenities and to initiate the discussion and list-making process early on, thereby saving time and reducing frustration later.

 Ready to take the next step?
 Give us a call at 214-597-2985.
 We’re ready to answer any questions or help you make your big move when you are ready.